HLR/SpRL/readme.md

-# Multi-modal Spatial Role Labeling
+# Spatial Role Labeling
-In this project we consider different settings and implementations for [Multi-Modal Spatial Role Labeling task](http://www.cs.tulane.edu/~pkordjam/mSpRL_CLEF_lab.htm).
+In this project we consider different settings and implementations for [Spatial Role Labeling task](http://www.cs.tulane.edu/~pkordjam/mSpRL_CLEF_lab.htm).
 We use [HetSaul](https://github.com/HetML/HetSaul) as the base framework to model and implement these settings.

 ## Implementations